 14. Mowing grass?
 Don’t bag or rake clippings, they return Nitrogen to the soil.

-15. Plant buckwheat in open areas.
-It’s not only a fast-growing, Nitrogen-introducing cover crop for garden spots, it also gives bees a source of food during August, when little else is in bloom.
+15. Plant buckwheat.
+It’s not only a fast-growing, Nitrogen-introducing cover crop for garden spots, it also gives bees a source of food during the August derth.

 Charlotte Ekker Wiggins is a beekeeper, gardener and sometimes cook.
 Published by El Dorado Springs Sun once in print and online with author’s permission.
 Copyright 2017, all rights reserved.
 This column may not be reprinted, republished or otherwise distributed without author’s permission.
 Contact Charlotte at gardeningcharlotte at gmail dot com.